hyperledger/fabric/docs/source/peers/peers.md

 and client applications to interact with the services that peers provide --- the [Fabric Gateway](../gateway.html) service in particular.

-## Fabric Gateway service

-Starting in Hyperledger Fabric v2.4, the [Fabric Gateway](../gateway.html) service is installed and enabled on each peer by default.
-The gateway service, as opposed to the client application (in Fabric v2.3 and earlier), manages transaction proposals and endorsements on the peer.
-The Gateway SDKs (v1.0.0 for Go, Node and Java) incorporate this peer-centric model of transaction processing, enabling simplified application development.
-Client applications developed with Fabric v2.3 or earlier SDKs will continue to run in Fabric v2.4.

 ## Chaincode terminology

 Fabric implements **smart contracts** through a type of logic called **chaincode**